Stocks Lane Primary School

 Spiritual

-Ofsted - Pupils’ spiritual development is shown by their:
+Pupils’ spiritual development is shown by their:

 • beliefs, religious or otherwise, which inform their perspective on life & their interest in & respect for different people’s feelings & values